-Laser and IPL warning signs
+Laser and intense light warning signs

 Examples of warning signs are given below.
 These can be printed off and laminated.
 Alternatively, for a more professional finish, a local print-shop will be able to print onto a more sturdy material.

 Signs do have limitations, for example, they will not physically stop someone entering a room.
-Also, very few people recognise the symbols (especially the IPL symbol) and have an appreciation of the hazard.
-Not everyone can read English either.
+Also, not everyone will recognise the yellow symbols, or even read English.
+Ideally, signs should be displayed at eye level.

 IPL A4 temp Laser A4 temp